Chapter 3

 Technologies of Fragmentation

-This isn’t a conspiracy.
-It’s a worldview.
-It’s so pervasive it feels like common sense.
-But it determines what gets built — and what never occurs to anyone to build.
+Nobody planned this.
+It is a worldview, so pervasive that it feels like common sense, and it quietly determines not only what gets built but what never occurs to anyone to build.

 The Model of Self Behind AI

-AI takes the outputs of individual cognition — text, code, images, analysis, conversation — and produces them faster, cheaper, at scale.
-It processes symbols.
-It does not need a body.
-It does not need a room.
-It does not need another person.
-It is the logical outcome of a very reductive idea about human orientation — that one’s life is about one’s self, and that the valuable part of being a self is the capacity to produce a certain kind of cognitive labor.
+AI takes the outputs of individual cognition (text, code, images, analysis, conversation) and produces them faster, cheaper, and at scale.
+It processes symbols, and it needs no body to do it, no room, no other person.
+This is the logical outcome of a reductive idea about what a person is: that a life is mainly the cognitive labor of a self acting on its environment, and that the valuable part of being a self is the capacity to produce that labor at higher rates.

-AI is revealing which human activities were always computational — always, in a technical sense, the kind of sequential symbol-manipulation that a machine can replicate.
+What is quietly happening, as AI gets better, is a slow revelation about which human activities were always computational: always, in a technical sense, the kind of sequential symbol-manipulation a machine can replicate.
 Writing certain kinds of prose.
 Generating certain kinds of analysis.
 Producing certain kinds of code.
 Summarizing, translating, pattern-matching.
 These activities felt deeply human when humans were the only ones doing them.
-Now that machines do them too, we can see them more clearly for what they always were: computation.
+Now that machines do them too, we can see them more clearly for what they were.

-This is clarifying, not threatening.
-Or rather — it is threatening only if you believe that computation is what makes humans valuable.
-If the valuable part of being a person is the part that processes information and produces outputs, then a machine that does it better and faster is an existential problem.
-If the valuable part of being a person includes capacities that are not computational — presence, embodiment, the capacity to be transformed through relationship — then AI is simply clearing the field.
-Showing us, by doing the computation, what remains.
+This is clarifying.
+It is only threatening if you have staked your sense of human value on those particular outputs.
+If the valuable thing about being a person is the part that processes information and produces results, then a machine that does it better is an existential problem.
+If the valuable thing about being a person includes capacities that aren’t computational, then AI is clearing the field, showing us, by doing the computation, what was always something else.

 The question AI forces is: what’s left?
 What can’t be offloaded?
 What about human experience is irreducibly non-computational?

-The bounded-self worldview has a limited answer to this question.
-It points inward — to awareness, to subjective experience, to consciousness.
-These are real and important.
-But there is another answer that the bounded-self worldview cannot see, because it starts from a premise that makes it invisible.
+The bounded-self worldview has an answer to that question, but a limited one.
+It points inward, to awareness, subjective experience, consciousness.
+Those are real.
+There is another answer the bounded-self worldview cannot see, because it starts from a premise that makes the answer invisible.

 The Contemplative Renaissance